Jordyn Poulter: Professional and US National Team

-She currently plays professionally for Italian Series A1 (Italy's top professional league) club volleyball team, Igor Gorgonzola Novara.

-She began training with the senior US National Team in the summer of 2018, while she was still in college.
+Poulter began training with the senior US National Team in the summer of 2018, while she was still in college.
 She was part of the team that won a gold medal in the 2019 FIVB Volleyball Women's Nations League tournament, as well as the 2019 Women's Pan-American Volleyball Cup.
 In May 2021, she was named to the 18-player roster for the 2021 FIVB Volleyball Women's Nations League.
 Poulter started the majority of the matches, and USA won the gold medal for the third straight year after defeating Brazil.
 She was named "Best Setter" at the conclusion of the tournament.

-On June 7, 2021, US National Team head coach Karch Kiraly announced she would be part of the 12-player Olympic roster for the 2020 Summer Olympics in Tokyo.
+On June 7, 2021, US National Team head coach Karch Kiraly announced Poulter would be part of the 12-player Olympic roster for the 2020 Summer Olympics in Tokyo.
 After starting all matches, Poulter suffered an ankle injury during the final pool play match against Italy.
-The injury forced her to miss the quarterfinals versus Dominican Republic, however, USA was able to win the match after fellow setter Micha Hancock came in as a substitute.
+The injury forced her to miss the quarterfinals versus Dominican Republic; however, USA was able to win the match after fellow setter Micha Hancock came in as a substitute.
 Poulter successfully returned to lead her team to victories in the semifinals and eventually led Team USA to their first-ever gold medal in women's indoor competition.
 For her efforts, she was named as the "Best Setter" of the Olympics.

 Poulter signed with Igor Gorgonzola Novara for the 2022–2023 professional season as the starting setter, but suffered season-ending ACL, MCL and meniscus injuries in her knee during a match in December 2022.
+She returned to play with the US National Team at the 2024 Volleyball Women's Nations League and was named to the Olympic roster for the 2024 Summer Olympics in Paris.

+Poulter is a founding athlete for LOVB Pro (LOVB), a new professional league in the US.
+She will play for the league's Salt Lake City team in its inaugural season.